edsandorf/cmdlr/README.md

 In order keep everything readable and maintainable, please adhere to the code style.
 For details, please see the [R chapter](http://r-pkgs.had.co.nz/r.html) of 'R packages' by Hadley Wickham.

-# How to cite the use of cmdlR?
+# How to cite?

-Please cite as: Sandorf, E. D., 2019, cmdlR: Choice Modeling in R, v. x.x.x.x, https://github.com/edsandorf/cmdlR
+Sandorf, E. D., 2019, cmdlR: Choice Modeling in R, https://github.com/edsandorf/cmdlR

-Where x.x.x.x is replaced by the version number of the package used.

-# Acknowledgements
+# Acknowledgments
 This package is based on years of experience developing and estimating choice models.
 A lot of the inspiration for this has come from existing R packages such as [gmnl](https://CRAN.R-project.org/package=gmnl) and [mlogit](https://CRAN.R-project.org/package=mlogit).
 I have also benefited from the extensive choice modeling software [Apollo](http://www.apollochoicemodelling.com/) and the excellent [Matlab codes](https://github.com/czaj/DCE) written by Mikolaj Czajkowski.
 I have benefited greatly from discussions with Danny Campbell, Mikolaj Czajkowski, Stephane Hess and David Palma.